AuReMe/mpwt/README.rst

         mpwt --clean

-    If you use clean and the argument -f input_folder, it will delete input files ('flat_files_creation.lisp', 'flat_files_creation.log', 'pathologic.log', 'pwt_terminal.log', 'genetic-elements.dat' and 'organism-params.dat') and the PGDB corresponding to the input folder.
+    If you use ``--clean`` with the argument ``-f input_folder``, it will delete input files ('flat_files_creation.lisp', 'flat_files_creation.log', 'pathologic.log', 'pwt_terminal.log', 'genetic-elements.dat' and 'organism-params.dat') and the PGDB corresponding to the input folder.

     .. code:: sh